-We have audited the accompanying consolidated balance sheet of The InterGroup Corporation and its subsidiaries (the "Company") as of June 30, 2022, and the related consolidated statements of operations, shareholders' deficit, and cash flows for the year then ended, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of June 30, 2022, and the results of its operations and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of The InterGroup Corporation and its subsidiaries (the "Company") as of June 30, 2023 and 2022, and the related consolidated statements of operations, shareholders' deficit, and cash flows for the years then ended, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of June 30, 2023 and 2022, and the results of its operations and its cash flows for each of the two years in the period ended June 30, 2023, in conformity with accounting principles generally accepted in the United States of America.